-Please note that your "Occupancy Date" is not the same as your move-in date.
-Your Occupancy Date is the date on which your Interim Closing takes place, an action involving your and our solicitors, while your move-in date is the date you actually move in to your unit.
+Please note that your "Occupancy Date" is not necessarily the same as your move-in date.
+Your Occupancy Date is the date on which your Interim Closing takes place, an action involving your and our solicitors, while your move-in date is the date you actually move in to your unit, as arranged through the Property Manager.